 What’s On in October at the Royal Albert Hall?

-in London’s South Kensington is the venue of choice for all manner of spectacles, concerts, sporting events, the ballet and just about everything in between.
-We take a look at what’s on at the iconic venue in 2018, so that you can start planning your day out now…
+The Royal Albert Hall in London’s South Kensington is the venue of choice for all manner of spectacles, concerts, sporting events, the ballet and just about everything in between.
+We take a look at what’s on at the iconic venue in 2019, so that you can start planning your night at the theatre now…

 Headline Events to Book Now

 17 October 2019, 7:30pm

 Bring your friends and family and come together to celebrate the 50th anniversary of The Beatles’ Abbey Road, the band’s last ever recorded album – widely considered one of the best – and Let It Be.
 In an inspired collaboration, the Liverpool Philharmonic Orchestra and the Bootleg Beatles create a musical roadmap of the band’s tumultuous yet productive final years, paying homage to this period’s lasting legacy with classics like Here Comes the Sun, Across the Universe, and The Long and Winding Road.